erikshafer/event-sorcery/README.md

 ## Change Log

-Actual log coming soon.
+Actual logs coming soon.
+For now, they're notes-to-self.

+- 2022-Jul-12: Extended functionality.
+Largely influenced by the Marten, Akka.NET, EventFlow, Eventuous APIs.
+Trying to get the best of all these worlds.
+Marten implementation will be first, followed by EventStoreDB.
+May make MediatR pipelines opt-in instead of opt-out.
-2021-Dec-12: stood up project after talking about it for months
+- 2021-Dec-12: stood up project after talking about it for months

 ## License